 As a Registered Nurse and Cognitive Hypnotherapist, I have an ethical duty to keep anyone I see professionally as safe as I possibly can, as well as to deliver effective therapy.

-That's why I haven't rushed to re-open My Hypnotherapy Works too quickly - everyone's safety is paramount and there isn't much point in working on resolving one issue with a client and causing them to become infected with a - potentially - deadly virus.
+That's why I didn't rush to re-open My Hypnotherapy Works too quickly and why I have taken the decision to go back to all sessions being online - everyone's safety is paramount and there isn't much point in working on resolving one issue with a client and causing them to become infected with a - potentially - deadly virus.

 Standard Virus Transmission Risks